 Run the following from the ansible repo:

-$ git add test $ git commit -m "Tests for first module" $ git push origin
+$ git add cloud/ $ git add test $ git commit -m "First module including tests" $ git push origin

 Now head on over to your Github fork of the ansible repo and create a pull request out of the commit you just pushed.
 In the PR’s description, make sure to paste the previous PR’s URL so that the ansible team knows which modules the tests are for.
 Once this PR is made, copy its URL as well.